-Richard Kaufman resides in Centennial, CO and works with the law firm of Ryley Carlock & Applewhite in Denver.
-He earned his bachelor’s degree from Indiana State University and a J.D. from Emory University.
+Richard Kaufman resides in Centennial, Colorado.
+In 2020, he established his own law firm Richard C. Kaufman PC, Inc. He earned his bachelor’s degree from Indiana State University and a J.D. from Emory University.

 Richard's previous experience includes serving as a trial attorney for nine years with the U.S. Attorneys' Office in Denver.
 As an Assistant U.S. Attorney, he specialized in employment discrimination claims litigating over one hundred cases and tort claims brought against the United States government, including medical malpractice and catastrophic injury claims.